noah-sec/project-descriptions/vuln-program.md

 - <b>Respond (RS):</b> Actions regarding a detected cybersecurity incident are taken.
 - <b>Recover (RC):</b> Assets and operations affected by a cybersecurity incident are restored.

-The vulnerability management capability component of a security program plays a part in achieving each of the CSF cybersecurity outcomes, focused mainly around ID and PR.
-The design and approval of the plan for the vulnerability management capability component is part of GV.<br><br>
+The vulnerability management capability component of the security program aligns with each of the CSF cybersecurity outcomes, focused mainly around ID and PR.
+The design and approval of the plan for the vulnerability management capability component aligns with GV.<br><br>

-<h4><a href="https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final">2.
-NIST SP 800-53 Security and Privacy Controls for Information Systems and Organizations:</a></h4>
+<h4>2. <a href="https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final">NIST SP 800-53 Security and Privacy Controls for Information Systems and Organizations:</a></h4>
 <i>A catalog of security and privacy controls to manage cybersecurity risk.</i><br><br>

 <b>Control Categories:</b>